Italian cruiser San Giorgio: Construction and career

 San Giorgio, named after Saint George, the patron saint of Genoa, was ordered on 3 August 1904 and laid down on 2 January 1907 at the Regio Cantieri di Castellammare di Stabia in Castellammare di Stabia.
 The ship was launched on 27 July 1908 and completed on 1 July 1910.
 San Giorgio ran aground on a reef off Naples-Posillipo on 12 August 1910, and was badly damaged.
 An estimated 4300 LT of water flooded the boiler rooms, magazines and lower compartments.
 To refloat the ship, her guns and turrets, together with her conning tower and some of her armour had to be removed.

 San Giorgio was under repair at the outbreak of the Italo-Turkish War in September and only rejoined the fleet in June 1912.
 In February 1913, the ship cruised the Aegean Sea and made a port visit to Salonica, Greece, the next month.
-The ship ran aground again in November in the Strait of Messina, but she was only lightly damaged.
-The captain was dismissed as a result of the incident.
+On 21 November, the ship again ran aground, in the Strait of Messina; although not refloated until 10 December, she was only lightly damaged.
+Admiral Cagni was dismissed as a result of the incident, but quickly reinstated; the captain was suspended for six months, and the navigator imprisoned.

 San Giorgio was based at Brindisi when Italy declared war on the Central Powers on 23 May 1915.
 That night, the Austro-Hungarian Navy bombarded the Italian coast in an attempt to disrupt the Italian mobilization.
 Of the many targets, Ancona was hardest hit, with disruptions to the town's gas, electric, and telephone service; the city's stockpiles of coal and oil were left in flames.
 All of the Austrian ships safely returned to port, putting pressure on the Regia Marina to stop the attacks.
 When the Austrians resumed bombardments on the Italian coast in mid-June, Admiral Paolo Thaon di Revel responded by sending San Giorgio and the other armored cruisers at Brindisi—the navy's newest—to Venice to supplement the older ships already there.
 Shortly after their arrival at Venice, Amalfi was sunk by a submarine on 7 July and her loss severely restricted the activities of the other ships based at Venice.
 San Giorgio participated in the bombardment of Durazzo on 2 October 1918 which sank one Austro-Hungarian merchantman and damaged two others.